 The document is prepared by the issuing company and a firm of solicitors and costs a minimum of £50,000 in the European Union and £100,000 in the US and the UK.
-The typical practice in the UK is to publish the prospectus as a single document, but it can also be presented as three documents: a registration document, a securities note and a prospectus summary.
+The typical practice in the UK is to publish the prospectus as a single document, but it can also be presented as three documents: an initial registration document, a securities note and a prospectus summary.

 Once completed, the prospectus is passed to the appropriate regulatory body for approval.
 For example, the FCA (Financial Conduct Authority) in the United Kingdom, the SEC (Securities and Exchange Commission) in the United States and the BaFin (Federal Financial Supervisory Authority) in Germany.

 While Swordblade & Co doesn’t write prospectuses, we work closely with law firms in several jurisdictions who can prepare them for you.

 Regardless of the country or exchange, the content of a prospectus is subject to a series of strict rules and regulations because investors have to make informed decisions about where to put their money.
 This cannot happen if a company only wants to disclose information that puts it in a favourable light.
 These rules are not determined by where a business is registered but by where the funds are raised.